corlinp/whisperer/README.md

 - If text isn't appearing, make sure you've granted Accessibility permissions
 - If the app isn't responding to the right Option key, try restarting the app
 - Check the OpenAI API key in settings if transcription isn't working
+- Use the "Test" button in Settings to verify your API key is valid
+- Check the terminal output for detailed error messages when running in development
+- Make sure your internet connection is stable for WebSocket communication
+- Consider using a more specific custom prompt for better transcription of domain-specific terms